IWTC Monterey Detachment Goodfellow Conducts Change of Charge

+By Chief Cryptologic Technician (Interpretive) Jason Sikora, Information Warfare Training Command (IWTC) Monterey Detachment Goodfellow

-210331-F-LY364-1112 SAN ANGELO, Texas (March 31, 2021) Lt.
+SAN ANGELO, Texas – Lt.
 Cmdr.
-John Allen (left) is relieved by Lt.
+John Allen was relieved by Lt.
 Cmdr.
-Mark Wess as officer in charge (OIC) of Information Warfare Training Command (IWTC) Monterey Detachment Goodfellow, during a change of charge ceremony at the Goodfellow Air Force Base Event Center, March 31.
-(U.S. Air Force photo by Senior Airman Ashley Thrash)
+Mark Wess as officer in charge of Information Warfare Training Command (IWTC) Monterey Detachment Goodfellow during a modified change of charge ceremony at the Goodfellow Air Force Base Event Center, March 31.

+Due to COVID-19 mitigations, the event was attended by a small cadre of Goodfellow Air Force Base leaders, as well as virtual attendance by senior leadership and family members in Florida and California.
+The ceremony flowed smoothly and provided deference to the time-honored tradition of changing the charge.

+Cmdr.
+Josie Moore, commanding officer of the Information Warfare Training Command (IWTC) Monterey, presided over the ceremony virtually from Monterey, California.
+She extended sincere gratitude to the outgoing OIC, as well as a warm welcome to the incoming OIC.

 |Date Taken: